onetoneisme/blackjack/units_refactored/CF for operators/Basic/006 Quota Management in Cloud Foundry/08_Space quotas.md

 ### Space quotas

-Space quotas are the same as regular quotas, but they can be assigned to specific spaces instead of Orgs.
-The only difference is that you can remove a quota from a space.
+Space quotas are the same as regular quotas, but they can be assigned to specific spaces instead of orgs.
+The only difference is that, unlike with orgs, you can remove a quota from a space.

-Creating (`create-space-quota`), updating (`update-space-quota`) and deleting (`delete-space-quota`) work exactly as their "regular" quota counterparts.
-Setting and unsetting the space quota to an space have minor differences:
+Creating (`create-space-quota`), updating (`update-space-quota`), and deleting (`delete-space-quota`) work exactly as their "regular" quota counterparts.
+Setting and unsetting space quotas to a space have some minor differences:

-Create a space quota:
+Create a space quota with:

 ```sh
 cf create-space-quota small-space-quota -i 512M -m 2048M -r 10 -s 5
 ```

-Output should be:
+The output should be:

 ```
 $ cf create-space-quota small-space-quota -i 512M -m 2048M -r 10 -s 5